globalis-ms/globox/docs/README.md

 ### Use rems

-A helper helps you declare a font size with the `rem` unit from pixels:
+A function helps you convert pixels into `rem`:

 ```css
 .title {